Anger is a Gift

 This is an amazingly important topic, but the last third of the book is much more compelling than the first 280 pages.
 Moss' action to combat the violence at his school and the brutality against his friends is powerful, but the set-up meanders, repeating the characters' frustrations and feelings in direct statements, instead of allowing the reader to interpret them.
 A strength is the portrayal of well-intentioned white people who never seem to "get" racism or how policies that look like systemic racism to one person look legitimate and logical to someone else.

 Without wishing to spoil a major plot point, I think the story would have been stronger if a particularly awful deliberate action had not been taken by white characters, because the complexity of their wanting to help and inability to say or do the right thing is already a strong illustration of the issue; creating outright villains might not have been necessary.
-Similarly, the violence against completely innocent characters time after time makes a point, but even characters who do wrong things are not deserving of that level of violence; more three-dimensional people would have elevated the story.
+Similarly, the violence against completely innocent characters time after time makes a point, but flawed characters are not deserving of that level of violence, either; more three-dimensional people would have elevated the story.
 The exchange with the administrator, who clearly feels that thanks are in order for his helpfulness, is a great scene to show the disconnect between Moss and his friends, and people who don't believe they are part of the problem.

 The story features diverse characters, including gay, transgender, and gender non-conforming friends, an illegal immigrant, a friend with mobility challenges, and a lesbian Latina best friend adopted by upper middle class white parents.
 Moss' mother has a history of activism, and their close relationship is good to see, although it's unusual to have a teen protagonist who never experiences tension with a parent.
 The diversity in this story is great to show mirrors to readers who don't often see themselves in YA literature, as well as windows for readers who can see a different world through these characters' eyes.
 However, there are so many different characters - school friends, family friends, neighborhood friends, teachers and administrators, Javier's friends and family, Esperanza's friends and family, police and community officials - they crowd the chance to create richer scenes between individuals.